eklimcz-zz/Design4Software-Download-Pack/readme.md

 This pack includes several different files:
 * **Design Templates** - There are a handful of blank templates to print out and use for your own projects.
 * **Design Samples**  -  These files are sample executions of a particular topic.
 Some of the topics include: wireframes, color palettes, and design patterns.
 I've included both the original artwork illustrator files (.ai) and .pdf versions for reuse as needed.
 * **Code Samples** - I've included a couple of proof of concepts demonstrating how to various creative coding tasks.
-Full source code is provided, and more can found on www.designforsoftware.com

 Demos
 -------